OSGeo/gdal/doc/source/development/rfc/rfc45_virtualmem.rst

 Porting to other POSIX operating systems such as MacOSX should be doable with moderate effort.
-Windows has API that offer similar capabilities as POSIX API with VirtualAlloc(), VirtualProtect() and SetUnhandledExceptionFilter(), although the porting would undoubtly require more effort.
+Windows has API that offer similar capabilities as POSIX API with VirtualAlloc(), VirtualProtect() and SetUnhandledExceptionFilter(), although the porting would undoubtedly require more effort.

 The existence of `libsigsegv <http://www.gnu.org/software/libsigsegv>`__